 - 1. Produce graduates who have science and technology capabilities and management of the agricultural environment to be able to increase agricultural production. - 2.
 Producing skilled intellectuals, having science and technology capabilities and managing the agricultural environment to improve the economy and community welfare - 3.
-Produce human resources with the character of defending the country, innovative, and creative in applying agricultural science and technology market that can be accessed are: agricultural multinational companies, BUMN, civil servants, private employees, banking, mass media, biopharmaceuticals, NGOs, marketing & promotion agents and educators.
+Produce human resources with the character of defending the country, innovative, and creative in applying agricultural science and technology multinational companies, BUMN, civil servants, private employees, banking, mass media, biopharmaceuticals, NGOs, marketing & promotion agents and educators.
 The East Java veterans Agroecotechnology Study Program FP-UPN has the following profile: